 Just south of the transfer building, there are tanks for used oil.
-Other miscellaneous hazardous waste erroneously dropped off is delivered to the moderate risk waste facility..
-See Chapter 8.)

 Separate loads of clean yard debris and woody materials are accepted at a reduced rate at the Dryden Transfer Station (\$85 per ton instead of \$125 per ton).
 After being ground, wood and yard debris are offered to the public as woodchips and mulch.
 In the past, the chipped debris were combined with biosolids to make up a compost mixture.
 Composting ceased in operations due to the lack of staff time.
 The small operation sold all the compost produced each year.